shifisingh/BagStructDefs/README.md

 The populate_struct method has grown more complex than was originally anticipated and the next version will introduce a new object for all the populate subprocesses to reside in, effectively serving as a front-end configuration.

 A new object will be created which houses the necessary paths to .msg files, as a cleaner and less machine specific alternative to the current hardcoded paths.
 This also allows for easily maintainable support as new drivers/nodes are added, particularly in the world of Sentry.

+Currently, the code is housed in a singular file but split into different classes.
+This allows for ease in running the script from the Linux command line.
+Future work includes splitting each class into a seperate .py file and using a third party tool to compile the multiple .py files into one into one command line argument.